Michael Moorcock: Michael Moorcock & The Deep Fix

 Moorcock has his own music project, which records under the name Michael Moorcock & The Deep Fix.
 The Deep Fix was the title story of an obscure collection of short stories by James Colvin (a pen name of Moorcock) and was the name of the Jerry Cornelius band.
 Moorcock's story had dealt with releasing the unconscious, and although it referenced William Burroughs, it was not specifically about illicit drugs.
 This allegedly lost the band considerable airplay and gave Moorcock what he called 'a great reputation in the drug community' but made venues and stations wary of booking and playing them.

 The first album New Worlds Fair was released in 1975.
 The album included Snowy White, Peter Pavli of The Third Ear Band, regulars Steve Gilmore and Graham Charnock, Moorcock himself on guitars, mandolin and banjo, and a number of Hawkwind regulars in the credits.
 A second version of the New Worlds album was issued in 2004 under the album name Roller Coaster Holiday.
 A non-album rock single, including Lemmy on bass and Moorcock playing his own Rickenbacker 330/12, "Starcruiser" coupled with "Dodgem Dude", was belatedly issued in 1980 on Flicknife.

 Although announced to appear at Dingwalls, the performance was cancelled when schedules clashed.
 The Deep Fix gave a rare live performance at the Roundhouse, London on 18 June 1978 at Nik Turner's Bohemian Love-In, headlined by Turner's band Sphynx and also featuring Tanz Der Youth with Brian James (ex-The Damned), Lightning Raiders, Steve Took's Horns, Roger Ruskin and others.

 In 1982, as a trio with Peter Pavli and Drachen Theaker, some Deep Fix recordings were issued on Hawkwind, Friends and Relations and a limited-edition 7" single of "Brothel in Rosenstrasse" backed with "Time Centre", which featured Langdon Jones on piano.

 In 2008, The Entropy Tango & Gloriana Demo Sessions by Michael Moorcock & The Deep Fix was released.
 These were sessions for planned albums based on two of Moorcock's novels, Gloriana, or The Unfulfill'd Queen and The Entropy Tango, which were never completed.
 Pavli, Moorcock and Falcone are currently in the process of making the intended versions of those songs based on the group's TEAC recordings of the 80s.
 They are influenced heavily by modern classical music which they look to for inspiration.
 Moorcock's considerable range is demanded.
 Moorcock and Pavli have long been advocates for Mahler, Schoenberg, Ives and other 20th century composers.

 Working with Martin Stone, Moorcock began recording a new Deep Fix album in Paris, titled Live at the Terminal Cafe.
 Following Stone's death in 2016, Moorcock completed the album with producer Don Falcone.
 In 2019, Moorcock announced the completion of the album, and it was released 11 October 2019, on Cleopatra Records.
+He has also recorded new covers of friends' work, Motörhead, The Greenfly and the Rose and his own Star Cruiser.